 A new year is a time for reflection and resolutions.
 We seek to better ourselves personally and turn our mind to our professional practices as well.
 As counsel, you ask yourself how you can run your files differently than in the past and set up your practice in the new year for continued success.
 While

-Continue readingRe-elected to the Board of Directors, ADR Institute of Ontario
+Continue readingRe-Elected To The Board Of Directors, ADR Institute Of Ontario

 I wish to thank the membership of the ADR Institute of Ontario for electing me to serve another term on the Board of Directors.
 I will continue to work hard in this role and welcome input from all members on how ADRIO can best support them.
 Having established the Mediator Mastermind program, I will continue

-Continue readingJoining the Board of Directors, Children’s Aid Society of Toronto
+Continue readingJoining The Board of Directors, Children’s Aid Society Of Toronto

 Joining the Board of Directors, Children’s Aid Society of Toronto Placing the needs of children and youth first I am very pleased to share the news that on June 20, 2019, I will be joining the Board of Directors of the Children’s Aid Society of Toronto.
 I have a personal connection with CAST and a

-Continue readingNeed to Resolve a Dispute?
+Continue readingNeed To Resolve A Dispute?

 Need to resolve a dispute?
 Toronto-based Schnapp Dispute Resolution helps organizations, lawyers and individuals resolve disputes successfully, quickly and cost-effectively.
 In my career, I’ve had the opportunity to wear a number of hats: litigator, mediator, arbitrator, workplace investigator, coach, and ombudsman.
 My passion for dispute resolution and ability to interact with individuals at all levels